WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### What would you like to work on next week?

 * Well there're some things I ought to do for the DAS project- i.e producing a presentation about my findings on the pubmed api/dataset/article contradictions (this from last week :moyai:) and taking a look at the new dataset.
 * I would like to sort of get a start on testing next week.
-I *want* to pull everything in Brain Networks in Python together and start permuting/ making ever prettier figures, but I know it would be wiser to get the hang of testing before I rush into everything else.
+I *want* to pull everything in Brain Networks in Python together and start permuting/ making ever prettier figures, but it would be wiser to get the hang of testing before I rush into everything else.

 #### Where do you need help from Kirstie?

-* I need her to pedal hard and raise good money for aids! :mountain_bicyclist::wind_chime:
+* I need her to pedal hard and raise good money for aids! :mountain_bicyclist::leaves:
 * It would be great if she could give me some pointers on learning testing

 #### Any other topics